 To recover money for you, we can examine the facts of your case and determine whether the dog that attacked you should have been restrained under a leash law on the books.

-That’s why it is crucial to have an attorney to stand up for your rights and protect your interests after you have been seriously injured in a dog attack.
+That’s why it is crucial to have an attorney to stand up for your rights and protect your interests if you have been seriously injured in a dog attack.
 Monge & Associates will thoroughly investigate the facts of your case.
-We look into every source of compensation available to you.
+Our legal team looks into every source of compensation available to you.
 For instance, a dog owner’s home insurance policy may pay for your injuries and losses.
 If the dog has been classified as dangerous or vicious, the owner will have been required by law to carry $50,000 in liability insurance or a bond.

 The dog owner’s insurance company may contend that you provoked the attack.
 We know how to counter these tactics and work to get you the full amount of compensation you deserve.